noahhalpern/dsp/lessons/command_line/command_line_lecture.md

 > Question: How could we make sure that we moved?

+> Answer: Use the `pwd` command to check that the working directory changed.

 Let's get a few special things out of the way as well for command line.
 When we talk about folders, we don't always want to move "into" the next folder down.
 Sometimes we want to move back up a folder.
 To do that we can do: